 Whether you're considering an online college or an on-campus experience for your professional training, choosing a career path can still feel like a huge risk.
-Researchers at the United States Bureau of Labor Statistics (bls.gov) predict that these 10 careers in business offer stronger growth prospects than many other job categories over the next few years.
+As of 2012, researchers at the United States Bureau of Labor Statistics (bls.gov) predict that these 10 careers in business offer stronger growth prospects than many other job categories between 2012 and 2022.
 See our programs page to learn more about online business colleges.

 - Accountants and Auditors: After what seems like a decade of financial scandals, job prospects look good for professionals who know how to scrutinize money trails for public corporations, government agencies, and not-for-profit organizations.
 Bls.gov anticipates a 16 percent increase in employment for accountants and auditors by 2020, in reaction to demand for stricter compliance.
 Accounting majors at Southern Methodist University's Cox School of Business immerse themselves in courses on ethics and culture, as well as in the fundamentals of tracking cash.
 Examples of more specialized courses that students can take include federal income tax, cost accounting, accounting systems, and business modeling with spreadsheets.